 Total Credit Hours: 15 credits (5 courses)

-Students and advisors should review the undergraduate minor guidelines and Institute provisions for change of/additions to undergraduate academic minors, as established by the GT Registrar's Office.
+Students and advisors should review the undergraduate minor guidelines and Institute provisions for change of/additions to undergraduate academic minors, as established by the Georgia Tech Registrar's Office.

 For more information, please visit the following links: